WeSwap: Investors

 Seed funding came from a mixture of high net worth angel investors and super angels., including LoveFilm and Zoopla co-founder Alex Chesterman and Andy Murray.
 In October 2014, one year after launching, WeSwap secured another £4.5M in Series A funding.
 This was led and structured by IW Capital and supported by EC1 Capital along with the investors who had helped to raise £1.2M in seed funds.

 Awards

 In January 2015, WeSwap won the 'Innovation in Travel Award' at the Globe Travel Awards.
 Commercial director of Travelport, Paul Broughton, who presented the trophy said: "Our winner showed the most potential for disrupting its marketplace and changing how business is done."
 In March 2018, WeSwap won the Best Travel Money Provider at the British Bank Awards.

 Collapse and Administration

 In December 2021, WeSwap became a victim of the global collapse in travel following the Covid-19 pandemic and entered administration.
-WeSwap’s business and assets were sold in a pre-packaged administration sale to a third party, MKK Finance Limited, a subsidiary of the Blackthorn Finance Group.
+WeSwap’s business and assets were sold in a pre-packaged administration sale to a third party, MK Fintech Limited, a subsidiary of the Blackthorn Group.
 This pre-pack deal is expected to leave investors more than £20 million out of pocket.